Standards of Confirmation

 (3) the plan has been proposed in good faith and not by any means forbidden by law;

-(5) with respect to each allowed secured claim provided for by the plan
+(5) concerning each allowed secured claim provided for by the plan

 (A) the holder of such claim has accepted the plan;